whythawk/whyqd/README.md

 ## Installation and dependencies

+You'll need at least Python 3.6, then:

   `pip install whyqd`

-Code has been tested on the following dependency versions:
+Code requirements have been tested on the following versions:

 * numpy=1.18.1
 * openpyxl=3.0.3